onmax/nimiq-developer-center-old/protocol/rewards.md

 <br/>

 Essentially, the coinbase is calculated by subtracting the supply calculated in the blockchain at any given time from the previous supply, which is the total amount of NIM at the end of the last batch.
 This is calculated at the exact moment the reward is distributed.
-For a detailed explanation of the supply formula to calculate the coinbase, [TODO supply formula click here](https://nimiq.com).
+For a detailed explanation of the supply formula to calculate the coinbase, supply formula click here.